ripetoast/Word-Gen/README.md

-## Word Gen
+## Word Gen V0.01
-A Simple React App which randomises a list of words and outputs them to the user
+A Simple React App which randomises a list of words and outputs them to the user.

 ## Install